Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector: Introduction

 The idea of carrying out neutrino physics studies with a large and finely instrumented detector such as ATLAS was first proposed by F.~Vannucci privately to different authors~\cite{Kopp:2007ai,Vannucci,Petcov}, and finds its first passing mention in a study of magnetized iron detectors by Petcov and Schwetz (2006)~\cite{Petcov}, although they did not perform any analysis.
 Kopp and Lindner (2007)~\cite{Kopp:2007ai} carried out the first analysis of using ATLAS for atmospheric neutrino oscillation studies with the aim of more precise neutrino mass and mixing estimations.
 Their study used a minimum reconstructed neutrino energy of 1.5 GeV, which does not seem to be feasible with the ATLAS detector.
 As we shall subsequently discuss, a muon of minimum energy 3 GeV is necessary to obtain a signature in the muon chamber, after it successfully crosses the HCAL without losing all of its energy.
-Recently, Wen et al (2024)~\cite{Wen:2023ijf} looked into the prospects of observing high-energy supernova neutrinos from a particular direction in the sky, with a limited statistics of $10-100$ through-going events at ATLAS.
+Recently, Wen et al (2024)~\cite{Wen:2023ijf} looked into the prospects of observing high-energy supernova neutrinos from a particular direction in the sky, with a limited yield of $10-100$ through-going events at ATLAS.
+As we shall discuss in detail later, the main background of neutrino-induced muon events comes from cosmic-ray muons.
+The study of cosmic-ray muons in collider detectors was performed in LEP experiments \cite{Ridky:2005mx,L3:2004sed}, and recently by the ALICE collaboration \cite{ALICE:2015wfa} with multi-muon events during the LHC beam OFF period.
+In addition, the CMS collaboration \cite{CMS:2010yju} measured the charge ratio of cosmic-ray muons in the momentum range from $5$ GeV to $1$ TeV, while ATLAS \cite{ATLAS:2010apf} studied the performance and calibration of its detectors using the cosmic-ray data.